MiltonGreat/Housing-Market/README.md

 - Correlation heatmap to explore the relationships between numerical features.
 - Bar plots for average house prices by neighborhood.
 - Feature importance chart from Random Forest model.

+### Future Work

+- Hyperparameter Tuning: Use GridSearchCV or RandomizedSearchCV to fine-tune the best-performing model (Gradient Boosting).
+- Advanced Feature Engineering: Explore interactions between features or incorporate external data (e.g., local amenities, school ratings).
+- Error Analysis: Investigate large prediction errors to identify patterns and improve the model.
+- Deployment: Deploy the model as a web application using Flask or Streamlit for real-time price predictions.

 ### Source